jmtomas/jet/README.md

 - l: move right
 - i: enter insert mode
 - C-g: on insert mode it exits to normal mode, on normal mode it exits the client

-For now only a linux build is available.